 Selene was one of the ‘others’.
-In the beginning, God had created all manner of species that never made it into the biblical accounts of creation.
+In the beginning, God created all manner of species that never made it into the biblical accounts of creation.
 What man cannot see, he rarely believes, and there are few left who are capable of seeing others.
-Before their fall from grace, Adam and Eve had frolicked in the garden with fairies, bantered with gnomes, danced with dryads, and expounded on the glories of God with Selene and the other divine immortals.
-But while the first man and woman had been cast from the garden, the others were allowed to remain.
-Selene had loved Adam and Eve for their humanity, their free will, and intelligence.
+Before their fall from grace, Adam and Eve frolicked in the garden with fairies, bantered with gnomes, danced with dryads, and expounded on the glories of God with Selene and the other divine immortals.
+But while the first man and woman were cast from the garden, the others were allowed to remain.
+Selene loved Adam and Eve for their humanity, their free will, and intelligence.
 Heartbroken that God chose to cast them from the garden for the very reasons he had created them, Selene chose to leave the garden and follow the humans.

 As Adam and Eve created a new home, Selene watched over them, protecting them from the evils beyond the garden.
-Shining in robes of glimmering opalescence, she was a beacon in the night providing light and reassurance.
+Shining in her glimmering opalescence, she was a beacon in the night providing light and reassurance.
 At the birth of their sons, Cain and Abel, Selene sent up circles of light around the sun and moon, a halo signaling to the others remaining in the garden of the joyous occasion.

 When the evil one appeared as a messenger of God, commanding he kill his brother, Cain complied, fearing retribution reminiscent of the sword of fire.
 In a raging anger, Selene appeared before God demanding vengeance and restitution.
 Taking pity on the boy’s anguished soul, he allowed Selene to mark Cain with a kiss, a glowing sigil of protection.